TOSSHtoolbox/TOSSH/docs/p1_overview.md

 ```

 Some signature functions return more than one signature and optionally create a plot (e.g. *sig_RecessionAnalysis.m*).
+Signature functions with plotting functionality optionally return a figure handle that allows to manipulate the figure.
 Every signature function optionally returns an error flag and an error string, which contain information about problems that occurred during signature calculation.

-We provide two templates which should be used to implement new signatures in a consistent way.
+We provide two templates which should be used to implement new signatures in a consistent way:
-A basic template *sig_TemplateBasic.m* which only contains Q, t, and optional parameters inputs
+a basic template *sig_TemplateBasic.m* which only contains Q, t, and optional parameters inputs
-and an advanced template *sig_TemplateAdvanced.m* which contains all possible inputs (i.e. Q, t, P, PET, T, required parameters, and optional parameters).
+and an advanced template *sig_TemplateAdvanced.m* which contains all possible inputs (Q, t, P, PET, T, required parameters, and optional parameters).

 ### Utility functions